 Judas Priest have been cited as an influence on many heavy metal musicians and bands after Black Sabbath.
 Their popularity and status as one of the definitive heavy metal bands has earned them the nickname "Metal Gods" from their song of the same name.
 They have sold over 45 million albums worldwide, and were named the 78th greatest artist of all time by VH1 in 2010 and 2nd Greatest Metal Band (behind Black Sabbath) by MTV.

-Judas Priest got its name from the Bob Dylan song "The Ballad of Frankie Lee and Judas Priest", according to original vocalist Al Atkins.
+song "The Ballad of Frankie Lee and Judas Priest", according to original vocalist Al Atkins.
 The band is known for its twin lead guitar style and Halford's wide operatic vocal style.
 They are also known for introducing the S&M leather and studs look into heavy metal.

 The original Judas Priest had formed in Early September 1969 by Al Atkins on lead vocals and Bruno Stapenhill on bass (born Brian Stapenhill, in 1948, Stone Cross, West Bromwich, Staffordshire), with Ernie Chataway on lead guitar (born Ernest Chataway, in 1952, in Winston Green, Birmingham, Warwickshire) and John Partridge on drums (born in c 1948, West Bromwich, Staffordshire).
 Stappenhill came up with the name Judas Priest and they rehearsed at Stappenhill's house in Stone Cross, West Bromwich.
 The band played their first gig on 25 November 1969 at The George Hotel in Walsall, Staffordshire and then toured Scotland in December 1969 and January 1970.
 This band split in April 1970 after their last gig on 20 April at The Youth Centre in Cannock, Staffordshire.
 Atkins met the next line-up of Judas Priest at a church called St James in Wednesbury, near West Bromwich, Staffordshire.
 This place was called Holy Joe's by the locals and here Atkins met lead guitarist Kenny Downing, bassist Ian 'Skull' Hill and drummer John Ellis.
 They had a band called Freight (April - October 1970) and were looking for a singer and they agreed to join with Atkins, who suggested using his old band's name Judas Priest.
 They rehearsed at Atkins mother-in-law's house in Stone Cross, West Bromwich.
 The new line-up of Atkins, Downing, Hill and Ellis played their first gig on 16 March 1971 at St John's Hall, Essington, South Staffordshire.

 Judas Priest were one of the first heavy metal bands to modernize the twin-guitar sound, with the duo of K. K. Downing and Glenn Tipton.
 They combined this sound with Rob Halford's unique vocal style to create their own distinctive style of heavy-rock.
 They are cited often for their influence on heavy metal.
+Many people, including influential musicians and members of prominent hard rock and heavy metal bands, believe that among the foundations for what would define "pure" heavy metal were three early Judas Priest albums: Sad Wings of Destiny

 No comments: